nasd4q/python-tetris/README.md

 ## OS requirements

-* It is definitely running as intended on a 10.14.6 Mojave Mac, with python3 (3.7.7),pip (20.2.3) and virtualenv (20.0.31) installed.
-But i guess it should work fine on other OSes running python
+* Works on a 10.14.6 Mojave Mac, with python3 (3.7.7),pip (20.2.3) and virtualenv (20.0.31) installed.
+Should work on any OS running python

-* Be able to run bash script if you want to use those for easy usage
+* Optional : run bash scripts

 ### How to use